kwaldenphd/Python/README.md

 # Task 7: Working With Loops

-73. Loops are one of the most common computer functions (we used a loop last week in our XML transformation).
+73. Loops are one of the most common computer functions.

 74. In a loop, the computer will continue to follow the instructions, until it can’t perform that function any longer.
 We’ll use a list to write our first loop.
 ```Python